 Important Tips About Filing Bankruptcy

 - Delaying before calling a bankruptcy lawyer or filing bankruptcy: Because filing for bankruptcy can seem like a very hard decision, it is understandable that you might want to delay.
 But timing plays a big role in bankruptcy.
 Creditors might be able to garnish your wages, seize some of your property, or freeze your accounts if you wait too long to file.
-All of those things might be avoidable by filing for bankruptcy.
-So you should at least talk with a bankruptcy attorney if you are having trouble paying your bills on time.
+All those things might be avoidable by filing for bankruptcy.
+So, you should at least talk with a bankruptcy attorney if you are having trouble paying your bills on time.
 Stalling could also result in your unnecessarily losing valuable assets like equity in your home or money in your retirement accounts.
 Some borrowers take out a home equity line of credit or get a second mortgage to pay off credit card debt, only to wind up filing for bankruptcy later.
 That is generally a big mistake, because it converts “unsecured” debt that can be discharged in bankruptcy into a “secured” debt that cannot be discharged.
 Keep in mind that the instant you file for bankruptcy the law automatically stops foreclosure actions, lawsuits, and any type of collection efforts, except where the person filing has already had two cases dismissed in the prior year.
 Talk to a qualified bankruptcy attorney before it’s too late.

 - Ignoring important legal documents: Anything that comes from the court, sheriff, or a process server is important, whether it is a notice, letter, court document, or something else.
 Too often, we see people who make bad situations worse by ignoring these important documents.
 You can lose valuable legal defenses or options by just letting too much time pass.
 Do not forfeit your legal rights by sitting on important legal and court documents!